There are several types of mammograms. They include:

-- Screen for breast cancer in women without symptoms.
+- Look for breast cancer when there are no symptoms.

-- Detect breast cancer in women with symptoms.
+- Find breast cancer when there are symptoms.
 Symptoms of breast cancer may include a lump or thickening in the breast, nipple discharge, or dimpling of the skin on one area of the breast.

-- Locate an area of suspicious breast tissue to remove for examination under a microscope (biopsy) when an abnormality is found.
+- Find an area of suspicious breast tissue to remove for an exam under a microscope (biopsy).

 How To Prepare

-If you have previously had a mammogram done at another clinic, have the results sent or bring them with you to your examination.
+If you've had a mammogram before at another clinic, have the results sent or bring them with you to your appointment.

-On the day of the mammogram, do not use any deodorant, perfume, powders, or ointments on your breasts.
+On the day of the mammogram, don't use any deodorant.
+And don't use perfume, powders, or ointments near or on your breasts.
 The residue left on your skin by these substances may interfere with the X-rays.

 How It Is Done

 You will need to remove any jewelry that might interfere with the X-ray picture.
 You will need to take off your clothes above the waist, and you will be given a cloth or paper gown to use during the test.
-If you are concerned about an area of your breast, show the technologist so that the area can be noted.

-You usually stand during a mammogram.
+For a standard or digital mammogram, you'll probably stand during the test.
 One at a time, your breasts will be placed on a flat plate.
 Another plate is then pressed firmly against your breast to help flatten out the breast tissue.
 Very firm compression is needed to obtain high-quality pictures.
 You may be asked to lift your arm.
 For a few seconds while the X-ray picture is being taken, you will need to hold your breath.
 Usually at least two pictures are taken of each breast: one from the top and one from the side.

 How It Feels

-A mammogram is often uncomfortable but rarely extremely painful.
-If you have sensitive or fragile skin, or a skin condition, let the technician know before you have your exam.
+A mammogram is often uncomfortable but rarely painful.
+If you have sensitive or fragile skin or a skin condition, let the technician know before you have your exam.
 If you have menstrual periods, the procedure is more comfortable when done within 2 weeks after your period has ended.

 A mammogram may help find cancer early.
 But finding cancer early doesn't always save lives.
 In some cases the cancer will have already spread to other parts of the body.

-A mammogram may appear to detect a cancer even when a cancer is not present (false-positive results).
-This can occur at any age but is more likely with younger women.
+A mammogram may appear to detect a cancer even when there's no cancer there (false-positive results).
+This means you may need more tests—such as another mammogram, a breast ultrasound, or a biopsy—to make sure you don't have cancer.
 False-positive results can lead to emotional distress and unneeded tests and treatments.

 A mammogram may miss finding breast cancer even when it is there (false-negative results).
-This is more likely to happen with young women who have dense breasts.
-False-negative results can keep a woman from getting treatment and can give her a false sense of security.
+This is more likely to happen if the breast tissue is dense.
+False-negative results can keep you from getting treatment and can give a false sense of security.

-Also, mammograms may find certain types of breast cancer that would never cause symptoms or threaten a woman's life.
-But doctors cannot tell what kinds of cancer will cause problems, so all cancers are treated.
-This means that women may end up having tests and treatments they don't need.
+Also, mammograms may find certain types of breast cancer that would never cause symptoms or be life-threatening.
+But doctors can't tell what kinds of cancer will cause problems, so all cancers are treated.
+This means that you could end up having tests and treatments that you don't need.
 These can cause harm.

-In the United States, facilities that perform mammograms send the results directly to your doctor's office and must send you a copy of the test results (written in language that is easily understood) within 30 days.
+In the United States, facilities that perform mammograms send the results directly to your doctor's office.
+They must send you a copy of the test results (written in plain, clear language) within 30 days.

 Breast tissue looks normal.
 No unusual growths, lumps, or other types of abnormal tissue are seen.
 The glands that produce milk for breastfeeding and the tubes (ducts) through which milk flows appear normal.